tonyho/app-framework-binder/doc/afb-plugin-writing.md

 Here, this is an invocation of the plugin by an other client that unblock the suspended *wait* call.
-But in general, this will be a timer, a hardware event, the sync with a concurrent process or thread, ...
+Nevertheless in most case this should be a timer, a hardware event, a sync with a concurrent process or thread, ...

-So the case is common, this is an asynchronous implementation.
+Common case of an asynchronous implementation.

 Here is the listing of the function **wait**: